Dental Fillings in Houston

 We’ve all been warned of getting a cavity because of harmful bacteria that cause tooth decay.
 Acids, starches, and sugars penetrate the tooth, and thus a cavity is born.
 The good news is that a cavity in the beginning stages only causes a breakdown of a small part of the tooth.
-Many times, a tooth in the very beginning stages of a cavity can repair its own enamel with the help of the patient to practice better preventive measures and better oral hygiene.
+Often, a tooth in the very beginning stages of a cavity can repair its own enamel if the patient observes better preventive measures and oral hygiene practices.
 For dental fillings in Houston, TX, schedule your appointment today.

 Who Needs Dental Fillings in Houston?